U.S. health officials warn of problems with Meridian lead tests

 By Toni Clarke

-WASHINGTON U.S. health officials on Wednesday warned that tests made by Meridian Bioscience Inc may underestimate lead levels in blood drawn from veins, sending the manufacturer's stock down 9 percent.
+WASHINGTON (Reuters) - U.S. health officials on Wednesday warned that tests made by Meridian Bioscience Inc may underestimate lead levels in blood drawn from veins, sending the manufacturer's stock down 9 percent.

 The Food and Drug Administration warned laboratories and healthcare professionals not to use any lead testing device made by Magellan Diagnostics, a company acquired by Meridian in 2016 for $66 million, to test blood drawn from veins.
 The devices are the only lead testing products cleared by the FDA and account for about half of all lead tests in the United States.